Graduate schemes guide 2022

 Graduate schemes can be amazing opportunities for students, but what are they all about?
 Read on for the key info about them, including a rundown of the best graduate employers...

-Graduate schemes (also known as training schemes) offer a whole host of benefits, making them one of the most popular career routes to take after uni.
+Graduate schemes (also known as training schemes) offer a whole host of benefits.
+They're one of the most popular career routes to take after uni.

-This guide explains everything you need to know about graduate schemes, including the biggest perks and, alas, drawbacks of doing them.
+This guide explains everything you need to know about graduate schemes, including the biggest perks and drawbacks of doing them.

-By the end of this guide, you might even decide that they're not right for you after all, and that's totally fine.
-Remember that there are heaps of other paths you can take – we'll be taking a look at some great alternative options for kick-starting your career, too.
+If by the end of this guide, you decide they're not right for you, that's totally fine.
+Remember there are loads of other paths you can take.
+We'll be taking a look at some great alternative options for kick-starting your career, too.

 What's in this guide?